 It was, of course, a scrupulous effort on our part to know the extension of the periphery of the murders.
 And the very demonstrative argument that there was no hidden cause behind these murders was voided of any justification.

-'It is evident that we are going in circles looking for proof Bonheur, and the murders continue its consequential process.
+'It is evident that we are going in circles looking for proof Bonheur, and the murders continue a consequential process.
 Therefore, we must be prudent to not underestimate the capacity of his ingannation and knowledge of the milieu', I said.

 'Are you implying inspector that there is more to this pattern of thought with the murderer?'
 Bonheur asked.